slimtanjim/moching_sponge/README.md

 # moching_sponge

 ### Moching text
- This is an utility to make meme talk more accessable.
+ This is a simple terminal script to make meme talk more accessable.

  We are all awawre of the cool spongebob meme form mid 2017.
 If not here is a quick article get you up to speed
  #### [WhAt Is Up WiTh ThAt WeIrD, NeW SpOnGeBoB MeMe?]( https://nymag.com/intelligencer/2017/05/what-is-the-mocking-spongebob-capitalized-letters-chicken-meme.html)